 But financial coaching isn’t worth it for everyone

-I was recently doing a consultation with a potential client to see if she would be a good candidate for financial coaching.
-After we’d had a chance to discuss her unique financial situation and goals, I gave her a chance to ask me any questions she had about me and the coaching process.
+I was recently doing a coaching session with client.
+After we’d had a chance to discuss her unique financial situation and goals, I gave her a chance to ask me any questions she had for me.

-As a pediatric therapist, she told me that she could easily predict which of her young clients would be successful and which wouldn’t make progress within just a couple of weeks.
-Curious, she wondered if I had a way of knowing the same thing about my potential clients.
+As a pediatric therapist, she told me that she could easily predict which of her young clients would be successful (and which wouldn’t make progress) within just a couple of weeks.
+Curious, she wondered if I had a way of knowing the same thing about my clients.

 She was right.